 The systems-engineering approach unites segments of the building industry that have previously worked independently of one another.
 The concept is simple: systems-engineering can make America’s homes cost effective to build or retrofit and energy efficient to live in.
 Energy consumption of new houses can be reduced by as much as 40% with little or no impact on the cost of construction.

-The “pilot” or “test” home is the field application of solution design.
-The team assisted Phil Kean Design Group in designing TNAH 2021 in accordance to strategic design, modeling to maximize building efficiency of each system and directed the team to increase efficiency through cost effective decisions.
-Before additional houses are built, these changes are incorporated into the design.
-This process of analysis, field implementation, reanalysis, and design alteration facilitate ultimate home performance once a design strategy is ready for use in production or community-scale housing.
+The team assisted Envy Homes in designing TNAH 2022 in accordance to strategic design, modeling to maximize building efficiency of each system and directed the team to increase efficiency through cost effective decisions.